Nutrition and Healthy Habits in Pre-K: Setting the Foundation for Lifelong Wellness

 Parents and caregivers can reinforce healthy choices by weaving simple habits into everyday routines.

-The Role of Pre-K Programs
+The Role of Pre-K Programs in Promoting Good Nutrition and Healthy Habits

 Pre-K programs not only teach children but also support families.
 Many offer healthy meals and snacks, active playtime, and lessons that connect food, movement, and health.
-This whole-child approach can improve readiness for school and also set children on a healthier path for life.
+This whole-child approach can improve readiness for school and set children on a healthier path for life.

-Caption: Hands-on learning and outdoor play at MECK Pre-K
+Hands-on learning and outdoor play at MECK Pre-K

 Keep It Consistent